All electoral materials ready for Greater Accra elections - EC

 "All officials to man the polling stations have been trained and assigned to their various polling stations for a smooth exercise".

-He said the Commission has presented 7,607 polling stations in Accra to the Police for the deployment of security personnel on Election Day.
+He said the Commission had presented 7,607 polling stations in Accra to the Police to deploy the security personnel on the Election Day.

-According to him, the Commission has procured enough Personal Protective Equipment for the exercise in Accra for every voter to observe the COVID-19 health protocols.
+He said the Commission had procured enough Personal Protective Equipment for the exercise in Accra for every voter to observe the COVID-19 health protocols.

-Mr. Amoah said the Commission is ready for future challenges adding that nothing will be left to chance.
+Responding to any anticipated challenges ahead of the elections, Mr Amoah said the Commission had put everything in place and that nothing had been left to chance.

-The Greater Accra currently has over 3.5 million voters for the December elections.
+The Greater Accra has over 3.5 million voters for the December elections.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.